Stack-Game/Movement-Test/README.md

 # Introduction

-Stack is a mobile game for Android, where the goal is to align sets of blocks \
+TopStack is a mobile game for Android, where the goal is to align sets of blocks \
 as much as possible.

 # Usage

+(No External Libraries Required)

 Choose a difficulty level from one of the three options (easy, medium, or hard) \
 and then a screen will appear with three moving blocks at the bottom. \